Kaagaz

+At the 2021 Filmfare OTT Awards, Kaagaz received 3 nominations – Best Web Original Film, Best Actor in a Web Original Film (Tripathi) and Best Supporting Actor in a Web Original Film (Kaushik).
+The spiritual sequel Kaagaz 2 was released to positive reviews on March 1 2024.

 Synopsis

-The film depicts the struggle and fight of Bharat Lal Bihari against the Indian bureaucracy who was declared dead on government records, his fight with the government went on for 19 years.
-This story is based on true event of Santosh Murat Singh life, he claimed his relatives declared his dead on administration papers after he married with a dalit girl.
+The film depicts the struggle of Bharat Lal Bihari against the Indian bureaucracy after he was declared dead on government records.
+His fight with the government lasted for 19 years.